100-m/nx.digital/doc/security.md

 All Security specialized companies report that Human is the most efficient shield against cyber-attacks.
 And this is also the main weakness as we keep seeing in a phishing campaign for instance.
 We are renewing our security awareness effort to protect our assets.
-This Awareness program is mandatory for all employees and contractors, and consist to pass a test of security after watching videos.
+This Awareness program is mandatory for all employees and contractors.
+It consists in to passing a test on security after watching training videos.
 The program is renewed every year.

 ## 3rd Party Software